DVark09/ReVoltAutoSplitter/README.md

 ## When is it going to be out?
 I think it's done.
 1.0 is here, Uploaded to LiveSplit and available through LiveSplit itself.
 Also downloadable here, but it would be just the same as the one on LiveSplit.
 Though I have sample layouts and splits for every category here.
 ## How do I use it?
-You first download the files, go to Livesplit and right click on the splits, go to edit layout.
-Add a new object called Scriptable auto splitter and make the script path point to the downloaded .asl file.
+You first download the files, go to Livesplit and right click on the splits, go to edit splits.
+There You'll see this text below "Start timer at".
+To the right, there is an "Activate" button.
+You press that, and after that's done you go to settings.
 From there, you can select in advanced options which run you are doing.
 Select the desired option (All Cups for NG+ too) and you're good to go.

 Splits:

 All Cups: You have to have every level as a split, and if you want it to be fancy you have to use subsplits.
 I included my own layout in the files to see how it works.
-For Stunt arena, you only have to have one split.
 The image shows example with subsplits used.
 For All Cups NG+, use the same as you would use for All Cups, but make it in the order as you wish.
 ![alt text](https://dani30868.s-ul.eu/qOkm2jAD)

 Stunt Arena: Create just a single split.
 That's all.

 100%: You have to create individual split for everything (practice stars, individual races, time attacks and championships) in the order of your liking.
 I suggest using subsplits to make it look fancy.
+I also have example and it has it set to the best route.

 You also have to have 2 timers: one for real time, and one for game time.
 By the end it should look like this in the layout editor

 ![alt text](https://dani30868.s-ul.eu/YzQRQigq)
+#No need for scriptable auto splitter in the layout anymore!
 ## I have a question...
 Contact me on Discord: DVark09#7856